Slice (drink): History

 The first two can and bottle designs featured a solid color related to the flavor of the drink.
 These were replaced in 1994 with black cans that featured colorful bursts related to the flavor of the drink, along with slicker graphics.
 More new flavors were made available during this era, including Dr Slice, a competitor to Dr Pepper.
 In 1997, the cans became blue with color-coordinated swirls.
 The Mandarin Orange flavor was reformulated around this time as an "Orange Citrus" flavor with the new slogan, "It's orange, only twisted."
 It would subsequently be reformulated again as just Orange Slice.

 In the summer of 2000, lemon-lime Slice was replaced in most markets by Sierra Mist, which became a national brand in 2003.
 The rest of the Slice line was replaced in most markets by Tropicana Twister Soda in the summer of 2005.

 In early 2006, Pepsi resurrected the Slice name for a new line of diet soda called Slice ONE.
-Marketed exclusively at Wal-Mart stores, Slice ONE was available in orange, grape and berry flavors, all sweetened with Splenda.
+Marketed exclusively at Walmart stores, Slice ONE was available in orange, grape and berry flavors, all sweetened with Splenda.

 As of 2009, Slice (orange, diet orange, grape, strawberry and peach flavors) was available solely from Wal-Mart Stores.

 Slice was launched in India in 1993 as a mango flavored drink and quickly went on to become a leading player in the category.
 In India, 'Slice Mango' is promoted by Bollywood actress Katrina Kaif.
 Slice mango is also available in Pakistan.

-Slice was discontinued by PepsiCo at an unknown date in the United States between the late 2000s to early or mid 2010s, no longer being on PepsiCo’s “Product Locator” website.
+Slice was discontinued by PepsiCo at an unknown date in the United States between the late 2000s to early or mid 2010s, no longer being on PepsiCo's "Product Locator" website.

+It appears to have been replaced in the PepsiCo product line with Starry, the successor to Sierra Mist, as of January 2023.